kredati/cin2999f19/syllabus.md

 #### Week 3, September 24: The career, the job, the program, the next steps
 Reading due:
 * Bolker, _Writing Your Dissertation_, ch.
 2, “Choosing and Advisor and a Committee”
-* Karen Kelsky, “Where are the Jobs?
+* Kelsky, “Where are the Jobs?
 Institution Types and Ranks,” “Best Advisors, Worst Advisors,” and “A Good Advisor is Not Nice” from _The Professor is In_
 * 2018 film studies jobs wiki
 * CSI PhD Handbook
 * Reverse timeline